 “I stood agape with wonder as I watched the fragmenting sandbar.
-I just couldn’t contain my fascination of the entire view.
+I just couldn’t contain my fascination with the entire view.
 I thought I was only dreaming.”

 Seven years had flown so fast and now, my hubby and I were on Negros Island trip.
 One of our exciting destinations and the first to visit is the Manjuyod White Sandbar which is dubbed as the Maldives of the Philippines.
 Next is in Sipalay and our last leg would be in Lakawon Island.

 The sandbar is located in Manjuyod and not in Dumaguete and is in the province of Negros Oriental.
 The jump-off point is in Bais City.

 The long trip coming from Manila to Bacolod to Bais was somewhat tiring (approximately seven hours) but we let our excitement ruled the day.
 We were told there is no hotel in Manjuyod so we considered staying in Casa Sandoval in Bais City which is a few distances away from the town proper.

 We will squeeze in a 3-day getaway so we will only visit the sandbar in the morning.

 The call time for the island hopping is 6:00 am the following day and our contact person is Melchor Balansag recommended by a co-member from DIY Travel Philippines.
 His brother Mark Anthony will be our boatman and he will fetch us to the hotel in getting to Canibol Wharf.

 By 5:00 am we were awoken by sheer excitement.
 We did not eat breakfast yet because Mark Anthony was already waiting for us in front of the hotel.
 But his motorbike can’t accommodate the two of us so we boarded a tricycle in getting to the wharf.
 It was a ten-minute ride only.